johanberntsson/PunyInform/documentation/technical/techreport.md

 numbersections: true
 ---

-Du skriver "the which_object global variable", men senare skriver du att which_object är en array.

-global variables buffer and parse -- Jag skulle kalla dem arrayer

-The format of _ParseToken is the same as ParseToken for Inform 6 compatibility. -- Vad är nyttan av att en intern rutin i PunyInforms parser är "kompatibel" med Inform 6?

-...the routine calls _GetNextNoun and the object into the multiple_objects array -- ?

-In addition ot the return value it will also update parser_action. -- Jag tror inte parser_action nämnts.
-Den är inte med i listan av parser state-variabler.

-Nämn att _GuessMissingNoun är optional - kommer den inte med alls om man inte aktiverar den, eller blir det bara en dummare version av rutinen?
-I övrigt är det rätt många typos, men jag väntar med dem.

 # Introduction

 PunyInform is based on the Inform 6 standard library, developed by Graham Nelson.
-In this document DM4 refers to the _Inform_ _Designer's Manual, 4th edition_, which is availble online at: [http://www.inform-fiction.org/manual/html/index.html](http://www.inform-fiction.org/manual/html/index.html)
+In this document DM4 refers to the _Inform_ _Designer's Manual, 4th edition_, which is available online at: [http://www.inform-fiction.org/manual/html/index.html](http://www.inform-fiction.org/manual/html/index.html)

 The PunyInform parser is to a large extent compatible with Inform 6, for example wn, NextWord() and NextWordStopped() are implemented, and noun/second/inp1/inp2/special_number/parsed_number work the same.
 However, the internals are completely different, and this document gives an overview of how the code works.